Dermatology

 Body and facial hair may diminish as we age.
 Women’s remaining facial hair can become coarser on the chin and around the lips.
 Men may grow longer and coarser eyebrow, ear, and nose hair.

 It is possible for people to gray prematurely.
-When combined with thinning scalp hair, bushy eyebrows and long ear hairs, the evidence suggests someone is approaching senior years.
+When combined with thinning scalp hair, bushy eyebrows, and long ear hairs, the evidence suggests someone is approaching senior years.

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.
+Show your support by leaving an encouraging comment to keep the research going.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about dermatology.
-Slide extra posters into DeuPair Frames without removing from the wall.
+ClinicalPosters provides human anatomy charts, scientific posters, and other products that compliment useful articles about dermatology.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may remit a small donation.
+ClinicalPosters offers human anatomy charts, scientific posters, and other products online.

 References